Rhyd-Lewis/GCol/paper/paper.md

 Further specialised methods for node colouring are also provided by the ColPack package [@colpack] and in the algorithm suite of Lewis [@Lewis2021BookWeb], both in C++.
-The algorithms of ColPack are ''greedy heuristics in the sense that the algorithms progressively extend a partial colouring by processing one vertex at a time, in some order, in each step assigning a vertex the smallest allowable colour'' [@colpack].
+The algorithms of ColPack are "greedy heuristics in the sense that the algorithms progressively extend a partial colouring by processing one vertex at a time, in some order, in each step assigning a vertex the smallest allowable colour" [@colpack].
 In contrast, the suite of Lewis [@Lewis2021BookWeb] features several contrasting algorithms, including constructive heuristics, an exact algorithm based on backtracking, and bespoke metaheuristics.